-Before we move on to page shortcuts, we want you to know that if you have suggestions or comments about how we could improve this, we're more than happy to hear them.
-So contact us via live chat if you have suggestions.
+Before we move on to page shortcuts, we want you to know that if you have suggestions or comments about how we could improve this, we'd love to hear them.
+Contact us via live chat if you have suggestions.

 Page settings shortcuts

 The Page settings can be found in the editor at the top of the page you are editing.
 There aren't any new options here, but we've conveniently placed them at the top of the page for easy access.

 The page settings menu displays the number of pages your catalog has and the number of the page you are editing.
 If you click on it, a drop-down list will appear with the following settings: